[CLOSED CALL] INTERNATIONAL CALL FOR PROJECTS LABIC.CR – Guanacaste, Costa Rica

 AFFORDABLE AND CLEAN ENERGY

-- To ensure universal access to affordable, reliable and modern energy services.
+- To ensure universal access to affordable energies.

-- To upgrade technology for supplying sustainable energy services.
+- To improve technologies for supplying sustainable energy services.

 - To facilitate vulnerable communities’ access to clean and alternative energy.

 - To reduce the adverse environmental impact of cities, (air quality and municipal and other waste management).